vercel/next.js/docs/advanced-features/using-mdx.md

 To use a plugin from either remark or rehype, you will need to add it to the MDX packages config.

+> All unified plugins are [ECMAScript modules](https://nodejs.org/api/esm.html) so will have to use next.config.mjs instead of next.config.js

 ## `@next/mdx`

 The `@next/mdx` package is configured in the `next.config.js` file at your projects root. **It sources data from local files**, allowing you to create pages with a `.mdx` extension, directly in your `/pages` directory.